vyca2017/content/content/blog/2017-05-16-introducing-a-cli-and-functions/2017-05-16-introducing-a-cli-and-functions.md

 ## Implementing Business Logic with Serverless Functions

-Serverless functions is a powerful way to implement business logic for your Graphcool project.
-Today we are announcing three new features that make it easier for you to do this.
+Today we are announcing three new features that allow you to leverage the power of Serverless functions.

 ### Writing Functions Directly in the Console